Kevingtxz/CMS-Django/README.md

 # CMS Django Fullstack

-A customer relationship management project that I build with Python,
+A simple customer relationship management that I made with a course

 # Tools that I used

-Sql, PostgreSQL, Django, HTML/CSS, and Bootstrap.
+Python, Django, Sql, PostgreSQL, Javascript, HTML/CSS, and Bootstrap.